 RESULTS: Case Swedish Open, Linköping, Sweden

-But Shabana, the 34-year-old World No.9 from Egypt, is enjoying a sensational run of form this year after winning the PSA World Series Tournament of Champions in New York in January against the odds.
+Ashour, returning to PSA Tour action after a hamstring injury layoff, was facing his illustrious national rival Amr Shabana, the 34-year-old former World No.1 enjoying a rich vein of form in 2014 after winning the PSA World Series Tournament of Champions in New York in January against expectations.